 A radiology information system (RIS) is a networked software system for managing medical imagery and associated data.
 A RIS is especially useful for tracking radiology imaging orders and billing information, and is often used in conjunction with PACS and VNAs to manage image archives, record-keeping and billing.Content Continues Below

-An RIS can track a patient's entire workflow within the radiology department; images and reports can be added to and retrieved from electronic medical records (EMRs) and viewed by authorized radiology staff.
+A RIS can track a patient's entire workflow within the radiology department; radiology providers can add images and reports to EHRs, where they can be retrieved and viewed by authorized radiology staff.

-A patient's entire radiology history can be tracked from admission to discharge.
-The history can be coordinated with past, present and future appointments.
+Using a RIS system, providers can track a patient's entire radiology history from admission to discharge and coordinate the history with past, present and future appointments.

-An RIS can generate statistical reports for a single patient, group of patients or particular procedure.
+A RIS can generate statistical reports for a single patient, group of patients or particular procedures.

 Traditionally, radiology providers use RIS to track individual films and their associated data.
 But as EHRs have become standard across the healthcare industry and digitized images and PACS have been widely adopted, radiology departments and their RIS-PACS systems have been more drawn into the clinical workflow of the entire medical enterprise.

 RIS systems provide detailed financial record-keeping and process electronic payments and automated claims, though these functions are becoming incorporated into medical organizations' overall EHR systems.